neuralchemist/weather-app/README.md

 - fully responsive with support for mobile, tablet and desktop device to increase traffic.
 - product cart with animation to increase user interaction and retention.
 - used SVG icons, which are lightweight and scalable that looks great on high-density displays.
-- use geolocation to access current location from browser with users permission.
+- used geolocation to access current location from browser with users permission.
 - cached in localstorage to reduce network traffic.
 - refrain from fetching data if cached data is less than 3 days old to optimize performance and minimize HTTP requests.
 - react useEffect hook and axios to consume external APIs.